chocolatechimps/clip-yt/README.md

 # clip-yt
 Save a clip of any YouTube video to your desktop.
 Download them as audio (mp3) or video (mp4).

+# How it Work
 Essentially, it formats an ffmpeg command in python and then saves it to your clipboard.
-It's pretty jank, but it works.
+It's pretty jank, but it functions.
 Written in python and zsh.

-clip-yt.py is the only file you need. zshrc and installer are part of a semi-automatic macos install.
-I will streamline the install process later, but its not a high priority.
+# Installing
+1. copy clip-yt.py to your machine
+2. run it with python
+3. profit

-Requires:
+# Requires:
 yt-dlp
+    downloads the video.
+This fork gets around the issue of slow download speeds. clipboard
-  using youtube-dl will result in slow downloads. downloads the video clipboard pip utility to automatically copy the formatted command to the clipboard ffmpeg clips the desired video segment, reformats into audio if desired
+    pip utility to automatically copy the formatted command to the clipboard ffmpeg
+    clips the desired video segment, reformats into audio if desired